-Though modest in resolution in comparison to newer cameras, this cameras image quality offers dynamic range and the workability of its footage has been heavily lauded by post-production houses.
+Though modest in resolution in comparison to newer cameras, this cameras image quality offers dynamic range and fast workflows that have been heavily lauded by post-production houses.

 - Image processing is the standout quality of the C300.
 The Super 35mm CMOS Sensor has been crafted to ensure the highest efficiency in light transfer, and is perfectly paired with the DIGIC DV III Image Processor for a high signal-to-noise ratio.

 - Canon’s XF codec is a delight for editors allowing for a wide dynamic range, reduction in jagged edges and moire patterns in a clean MXF package with video, audio, metadata, and time code.

 - Key software features include an intuitive and responsive user interface and broadcast functions

 - The compact modular design makes the C300 light and maneuverable, and a pleasure to build a rig around.
 The camera package features a high quality EVF external monitor, dual CF card slots and an adjustable in-camera neutral density filter.
 The buttons are keenly placed to avoid accidentally hitting buttons.

 - Limited resolution capabilities.
 This camera can only shoot up to 30fps in HD when using the slow motion setting.
 You can only achieve 60fps in 720 HD using the slow motion setting which is a major drawback if you need to be shooting at higher speeds with higher resolution.

 - A higher price is definitely another drawback of this camera.
 With no capabilities to shoot 4K and limited high speed capabilities, the price is hard to justify.

 - The flimsy top handle is a terrible design.
 Thank Zacuto for supplying us with an ingenious solution for this rig and many others.